-3.1.8.11 AGP Voltage Control
+3.1.8.10 AGP Voltage Control

 This field allows you to manually select higher voltage supplied to the AGP.
-If you want to use the default voltage, leave this field in its default setting.
+If you want to use the default voltage, leave this field in its default setting, which is "Default".

 Although this function is supported, we do not recommend that you use a higher voltage because unstable current may be supplied to the system board causing damage.